LauzHack/oracle-agentspec-workshop-2025/README.md

 # Run AI Agents Anywhere with Open Agent Specification

 This repository contains material presented during the LauzHack workshop on Thursday 13th November 2025 ([event page](https://luma.com/estildp0)).
 The workshop presentation was prepared and given by Oracle about the Open Source project [Open Agent Specs](https://github.com/oracle/agent-spec).

+The recording of the workshop is available [here](https://youtu.be/--21Vs7HU_A).

 ## Installation